 Use the highest temperature setting when washing reusable cleaning cloths.
 Allow them to dry completely.

 The New South Wales Health Department lists down frequently touched surfaces and recommends cleaning them with a household detergent or disinfectant wipe.

 Deep clean your house today!

-Ultimately, getting sick or taking care of a COVID-19 patient can compromise home cleanliness.
+Overall, getting sick or taking care of a COVID-19 patient can compromise home cleanliness.
 So get a fresh start after the illness through deep cleaning.
-If you dislike the idea of a DIY project, consider booking a Tasker for COVID cleaning services.
-It’s a fuss-free and cost-effective choice, especially for those who want to take a break after a stressful recovery.
+If you dislike the idea of a DIY project, consider booking a Tasker for residential cleaning.
+It’s a fuss-free and cost-effective choice, especially for those who want to rest after a stressful recovery.